cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregation parameter validation is as described for DAFs in
 {{sec-daf-validity-scopes}}.
-Again, each Aggregator MUST validate each aggregation parameter received from the Collector before beginning preparation with that parameter.
+Again, each Aggregator MUST validate each aggregation parameter received from the Collector before beginning verification with that parameter.

 ## Aggregation {#sec-vdaf-aggregate}